+ELE303 ELECTIVE I -3 C/H

-ELE 303 Elective I -3 c/h This elective allows students to choose a course from a list of available options, these options are not mandatory requirements for the main program, but provide the opportunity to deepen an area of interest or to acquire additional skills and knowledge in areas related to their programs and personalize the learning experience, thus expanding your knowledge and preparing you for professional success.
+This elective course allows students to choose a course from a list of available options.
+These options are not mandatory requirements for the main program, but they provide an opportunity to delve into an area of interest or acquire additional skills and knowledge in areas related to their programs.
+It allows students to customize their learning experience, expand their knowledge, and prepare for professional success.

+ELE405 ELECTIVE II -3 C/H

-ELE 405 Elective II -3 c/h This course corresponds to the second elective, like the previous one, it allows the student to choose a course from a list of options.
-These courses are not mandatory but allow the personalization of each student's training and explore their particular interests, offering the opportunity to expand knowledge and skills in specific areas.
-It makes it possible to focus learning on complementary areas to the main field of study, and to diversify training, in addition to helping to improve skills, such as communication and specific techniques in related areas.
+This course corresponds to the second elective.
+Like the previous one, it allows students to choose a course from a list of options.
+These courses are not mandatory, but they enable the customization of each student's training and exploration of their particular interests.
+They offer the opportunity to expand knowledge and skills in specific areas, focusing on complementary fields to the main area of study and diversifying education.
+Additionally, they help improve skills such as communication and specific techniques in related areas.